Chris Bacon – President

 Julie Norris – Treasurer

 Julie Norris has lived in Missoula, Montana since 1982.
 She graduated from Stephens College with degrees in Interdisciplinary Ecology, Computer Science and Equestrian Science.
 During her early days in Montana, she worked extensively with horses and in the equine field.
 Starting in 1985 she opened, owned and operated a successful fly-fishing business, as well as a bookkeeping business (both still operating today).
-In 1998 she started a graphic/web design business with her husband that has grown into a highly successful venture.
+In 1998 she started a graphic design/web development business with her husband that has grown into a highly successful venture.
 By 2000 she had over 15 years of business management, bookkeeping and financial expertise.
 Since 2006 she has been an active board member of the Montana Skatepark Association.
 She skateboarded in her youth, is a skateboard enthusiast and strongly believes in what this sport has to offer at-risk youth and their communities.
 She enjoys traveling, learning new languages, birding, hiking, telemark skiing and time with family and friends.

 Andy Kemmis – Secretary

 Andy Kemmis is a lifelong resident of Missoula, Montana, has been a skateboarder since 1985, and is one of the founding members of the Montana Skatepark Association.
 He plays a role in every aspect of achieving the MSA’s goals – from park conception to fundraising to enjoying the finished product.
 Andy is a graduate of the University of Montana’s School of Journalism and holds a degree in journalism and photojournalism.
 Since his college days, Andy has tried to spend as much time as possible on his skateboard and snowboard as well as standing behind his camera.
 When not standing sideways on a board or looking through a viewfinder, Andy enjoys laughing with his wife and daughter, goofing off in the garage, getting dirty working in the yard, and casually riding his bike around the streets of Missoula.
 He also loves eating burritos.
 Having been the marketing coordinator at Rocky Mountain School of Photography for many years, Andy has successfully started his own business and currently is a full-time freelance photographer.

 Kim Petersen – Director